-Slacklining: A sport and an art that can involve balance training, recreation, and moving meditation.
+Slacklining.
+A sport and an art that can involve balance training, recreation, and moving meditation.
 It is similar, at first glance, to tightrope walking and is accomplished by stretching and tensioning a 1-inch to 2-inch length of nylon/polyester webbing between two anchor points, most often trees.
 It is a way of passing time while maintaining concentration, fitness, core strength, and balance.
 It can be used as a team-building activity in which spotters safeguard the movements of each member of the group.
+Slackliners must be belayed when the line is 6 feet or higher.